vitotai/BrewPiLess/doc/ESP32Pins.md

 ESP32 is future-proof, more powerful, and has more memory than ESP8266.
 However, it is "new" and hasn't been well tested.
 Please take the risk into consideration.

-Although SSL and BT is possible on ESP32, There are some difficulties.
-Currently, rotary encoder support and running faster are the only advantages.

-BTLE library takes too much memory that BPL can't use it.
-Soon there will be an alternative, NIMBLE.
-We'll see what we can do then.

 HTTPS is more complicated.
 BPL relies on AsyncWebServer library, which doesn's support SSL right now.

-HTTPS client is possible and is under evaluated currently.
+HTTPS client is possible for ESP32, but the finger print isn't checked for simplicity.

 # Default PIN allocation